Michelangeloms1989/MS-Elk-Project/README.md

 https://go.gliffy.com/go/publish/13389707

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the palybook file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._
+---
+  - name: My first playbook
+    hosts: webservers
+    become: true
+    tasks:

+    - name: Install apache httpd (state=present is optional)
+      apt:
+        name: apache2
+        state: absent

+    - name: Install docker.io
+      apt:
+        name: docker.io
+        update_cache: yes
+        state: present

+    - name: Install Python3-pip
+      apt:
+        name: python3-pip
+        state: present

+    - name: Install Docker using pip
+      pip:
+        name: docker
+        state: present

+    - name: Install DVWA
+      docker_container:
+        name: dvwa
+        image: cyberxsecurity/dvwa
+        restart_policy: always
+        published_ports: 80:80
+        state: started

+    - name: Enable docker service on restart
+      systemd:
+        name: docker
+        enabled: yes
 This document contains the following details:
 - Description of the Topologu
 - Access Policies